10 Best Diabetic Cat Foods in 2023 – Reviews & Top Picks

 The wide-caught pollock is rich in omega-3 fatty acids to support a lustrous coat and healthy skin in your diabetic cat.
 In addition, the diet improves heart health thanks to taurine, an amino acid found in proteins.

-8. Royal Canin Glycobalance Veterinary Diet Dry Cat Food
+8. Royal Canin Glycobalance Vet Diet Dry Cat Food

 Every time your diabetic cat eats a meal, there is a spike in blood sugar levels.
 Therefore, veterinarians and nutritionists crafted Royal Canin Glycobalance dry cat food to balance blood glucose in pets.